xiaobaiskill/minimal-upgradable-proxy/README.md

 ## 2 create upgradable proxy contract (1 byte slot)
-If the slot value for storing the logic contract address is within the range of 255(inclusive), then create minimal upgradable proxy using the following code
+If the slot value for storing the logic contract address is within 1 ~ 255(inclusive), then create minimal upgradable proxy using the following code

 ### 2.1 evm opcode